annetthomas04/adyc-website/README.md

 - If imports fail, ensure `@/` path alias is configured in your editor and TypeScript/Vite setup.
 - If assets are missing, check `src/assets/` for the expected filenames (e.g. `hero.png`).

-## Want more?

-- I can expand this README with per-component usage examples, a CONTRIBUTING guide, or deployment notes for specific hosts.
-Tell me which sections to expand and I'll add them.

 ## License